 Welcome to the Co-Chair Report, which keeps you informed about the actions and activities of the Specialist Services Committee (SSC).
 The committee members are made up of representatives from Doctors of BC, Ministry of Health and Health Authorities.

-SSC Co-Chair SSC Co-Chair
+SSC Co-Chair (Interim) SSC Co-Chair

 Ministry of Health Doctors of BC